particle-iot/docs/src/content/tutorials/developer-tools/build.md

 The best way to get started with the IDE is to start writing code:

 - **Get Code**: Try clicking on the "Blink an LED" example under the "Example apps" header.
-The Particle Build editor should display the code for the example application in an active tab.
-Alternatively, you can copy and paste this snippet of code into a new application in the Build IDE.
+The Particle Web IDE editor should display the code for the example application in an active tab.
+Alternatively, you can copy and paste this snippet of code into a new application in the Web IDE.

 **NOTE**: Each over *over-the-air firmware update* on cellular devices counts towards your data allowance.
 You can also flash the devices locally [using our CLI](/reference/developer-tools/cli/#compiling-remotely-and-flashing-locally) over USB.